Fertility ultrasound scan examinations

 • Signs of intrauterine adhesions

-It is important to remember that HSG could give false results with tubal patency.
-A large hydrosalpinx could allow spread of the dye into the dilated distal part of the tube simulating proper smearing as seen with normal tubes.
-I have seen this problem in few occasions when HSG reports document patent tubes where as transvaginal scanning confirmed the presence of large hydrosalpinges.
+The laparoscopic images shown above depict how dilated tubes look in real life.
+These images may help ultrasonographers who are not normally involved with laparoscopic surgery to have a real visual image when they are performing ultrasound scan examinations.
+It is important to remember that HSG may give false results with tubal patency.
+A large hydrosalpinx may allow spread of the dye into the dilated distal part of the tube, simulating proper smearing as seen with normal tubes.
+I have seen this problem on few occasions when HSG reports document patent tubes where as transvaginal scanning confirmed the presence of large hydrosalpinges.
 Unfortunately most clinicians not personally involved in scanning their own patients tend to follow the result of the HSG.

 It is very easy to diagnose a hydrosalpinx with transvaginal scanning using 3 diagnostic criteria :

 • The presence of incomplete septa within the dilated tube.
-This could be identified easily by scanning the tube in different planes by gentle rotation of the probe.
+This can be identified easily by scanning the tube in different planes by gentle rotation of the probe.

-• It has a retort shape but could be seen in multiple cross sections depending on the plane of scanning.
+• It has a retort shape with a waist sign as seen in the ultrasound picture below.
+However, the tube can be seen in multiple cross sections depending on the plane of scanning

-Dilated tubes usually drain back into the uterus during the luteal phase rendering them less identifiable by ultrasound.
+Dilated tubes may drain back into the uterus during the luteal phase rendering them less identifiable by ultrasound.
 This is secondary to relaxation of the interstitial part of the tube induced by progesterone.
-Such tubes are called communicating hydrosalpinges.
-Accordingly pelvic scanning for tubal pathology should be timed to the pre-ovulatory phase of the cycle.
+Such tubes are called Communicating Hydrosalpinges.
+Accordingly, pelvic scanning for tubal pathology may be more informative if timed to the pre-ovulatory phase of the cycle.

 Hydrosalpinges and IVF

-It is now an accepted fact that hydrosalpinges could significantly reduce pregnancy rate after IVF and they should be removed before starting such treatment.
+It is now an accepted fact that hydrosalpinges can significantly reduce pregnancy rate after IVF, hence they should be removed before starting such treatment.

-However the practice of clip application to block the promixal part of these dilated tubes should be discouraged.
-Continuous secretion of fluid secondary to the elevated oestrogen levels during IVF treatment could lead to gross enlargement of these tubes without a relief route for drainage.
-This could lead to the following 3 problems depicted by the 3 pictures as well respectively:
+However, the practice of clip application to block the promixal part of these dilated tubes should be discouraged.
+Continuous secretion of fluid secondary to the elevated oestrogen levels during IVF treatment may lead to gross enlargement of these tubes without a relief route for drainage.
+This could lead to the following 3 problems:

-• Difficulty during monitoring follicular growth in some cases due to ovarian displacement and the increased amount of fluid in the pelvis around them .
+• Difficulty during monitoring follicular growth in some cases due to ovarian displacement and the increased amount of fluid in the pelvis around the ovaries.

-• Increased risk of infection after transvaginal egg collection leading to pyosalpinges formation with turbid / particulate fluid.
+• Increased risk of infection after transvaginal oocytes collection leading to pyosalpinges formation with turbid / particulate fluid

 Monitoring natural cycles